How You Can Help Others Find a Job in Zurich, Switzerland – A Checklist for Inclusion

 11. Take Time to Understand Foreign Qualifications

-• Women returning to the workforce after a career break.
+- Women are returning to the workforce after an extended career break.

-These programs allow candidates to prove themselves and gain confidence while helping employers discover untapped talent.
+- These programs enable candidates to demonstrate their capabilities and gain confidence, while helping employers identify and develop untapped talent.

-Many hiring programs focus only on graduates, leaving out professionals 35+ seeking career transitions.
+Many hiring programs focus solely on graduates, leaving out Gen X professionals seeking career transitions.
 Open your networking and career events to experienced professionals looking for new opportunities.

 14. Check Your Unconscious Bias